HaxeFoundation/nekovm.org/www/pages/doc/begin.md

 # Neko Starter's Guide

 > So you want to learn about Neko?
-Here is a step-by-step guide to making and running your first neko program.
+Here is a step-by-step guide to making and running your first Neko program.
 Before you start, please choose a distribution, download it, and get ready to install it.
 But first, you should know that the pronunciation of "Neko" is `n[e]ko` and not `n[i]ko`.

 ## Installation

 Decompress the archive and put it into the folder you want :

-- on Linux systems, the `/usr/lib/neko` is recommended
+- on Linux systems, `/usr/lib/neko` is recommended
 - on Windows, you can use `c:\neko`

 The archive contains :